Statistical inference for generative adversarial networks and other minimax problems: Confidence sets

 \begin{assumption} Suppose $n^{1/2}(\hat{f}_{n}-f)\rightsquigarrow\mathbb{G}$ in $l^{\infty}(\Theta)$ with $f\in C(\Theta)$ and $\mathbb{G}$ a tight mean-zero Gaussian process taking values in $C(\Theta)$ with probability one and such that $\inf_{\theta\in\Theta_{0}}\mathbb{E}[(\mathbb{G}(\theta))^{2}]>0$. \end{assumption}

 Assumption 4 is very general and rather technical.
-For the present purposes it suffices to note that Assumption Smooth GAN implies the validity of Assumption 4 (justification of this is given in Appendix C).
+Importantly, we note that Assumption Smooth GAN implies the validity of Assumption 4 (justification of this is given in Appendix C).
 Alternatively, Assumption 4 also holds under much weaker conditions and can be verified using a variety of different methods in empirical process theory (for details, see \citealp{vandervaart1996weak}).

 Showing that Assumption 3 follows from Assumption 4 (and other additional conditions) requires rather long and technical details.
 In order to not distract from the main issue, we outline the key points of the argument here and relegate the technical details to Appendix B. First, it is shown that for a suitably defined map $\phi:l^{\infty}(\Theta)\to\mathbb{R}$, the statistic $\sup_{\theta\in\Theta_{0}}n^{1/2}\hat{Q}_{n}(\theta)$ in Assumption 3 can be expressed as $\sup_{\theta\in\Theta_{0}}n^{1/2}\hat{Q}_{n}(\theta)=n^{1/2}(\phi(\hat{f}_{n})-\phi(f))$.
-Second, the map $\phi$ is shown to be (directionally) differentiable in an appropriate sense.
+Second, the map $\phi$ is shown to be (directionally) differentiable in an appropriate sense -- this step is the technically most delicate one (and Lemma 3 in Appendix B containing the key novel results may be of independent interest).
 Third, the previous facts enable us to apply a particular version of the functional delta method to deduce that $n^{1/2}(\phi(\hat{f}_{n})-\phi(f))\rightsquigarrow\phi_{f}^{\prime}(\mathbb{G})$ where $\phi_{f}^{\prime}$ denotes a certain (directional) derivative of the mapping $\phi$ at $f$ (and $\mathbb{G}$ is the Gaussian process in Assumption 4).
 Thus Assumption 3 follows.
 To prove the differentiability result mentioned, additional assumptions are needed and we focus on the following leading case. \begin{assumption} The set $\Gamma_{0}=\{\gamma_{0}\in\Gamma:(\gamma_{0},\delta_{0})\in\Theta_{0}\text{ for some }\delta_{0}\in\Delta\}$ is finite. \end{assumption} Assumption 5 requires that the outer minimization problem in the population minimax problem (\ref{eq:GAN_population}) is solved at a finite number of $\gamma$-values only (the inner maximization problem is allowed to have infinitely many solutions).
 This assumption is quite reasonable in practical GAN applications and is needed to prove the mentioned differentiability result.

 All the details of the preceding discussion are available in Appendix B, where we prove the following lemma. \begin{lem} Suppose Assumptions GAN, 4, and 5 hold.
 Then Assumption 3 holds with the limiting distribution of\/ $\sup_{\theta\in\Theta_{0}}n^{1/2}\hat{Q}_{n}(\theta)$ given in expression (\ref{eq:LimitingRV}) in Appendix B. \end{lem} Lemma 1 offers one convenient way to verify that Assumption 3 holds in the GAN setting.
 Even with the finiteness requirement of Assumption 5, the technical details in Appendix B are rather long and the limiting distribution in (\ref{eq:LimitingRV}) quite complicated.
 Assumption 3 could potentially be verified using weaker conditions but we do not pursue this.